Farabi1096/typing-tornado/README.md

 <!--
   💡 TIP: Add a screenshot of your Bangla typing test here.
-  Take one from typing.bangla.gov.bd, bonikbd, or any Bangla typing tool.
   Save it as Images/Bangla_Typing.jpeg and uncomment the line below.
 -->
 <!-- <p align="center"><img src="Images/Bangla_Typing.jpeg" width="90%" /></p> -->